zorun/ansible-role-nsd/README.md

 These variables should not need to be changed in most cases.
 Variables are presented here with their default value.

+    nsd_local_zones_dir: files/nsd/

+Local directory in which to look for zone files (`zone_filename` entries are relative to this directory).

     nsd_version: 4

 The version of NSD.
 Used to skip tasks or handlers that do not make